Dark Side of the Mule

 Dark Side of the Mule is a live album by Gov't Mule composed of covers of Pink Floyd songs.
 The album was recorded in 2008 during a three-hour gig at Boston's Orpheum Theatre on Halloween night.
-The title is a pun on The Dark Side of the Moon, the 1973 Pink Floyd album.
+The title is a pun on Dark Side of the Moon, the 1973 Pink Floyd album.
 One of the background singers, Durga McBroom, also toured with Pink Floyd and appears on their two most recent albums.

 Release

 Dark Side of the Mule was released as both a single CD and deluxe three-CD/DVD set.